semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ## Configuring notifications

-[Notifications](../integrations) enable you to keep track of Semgrep scans within your preferred environment, such as email or Slack.
+[Notifications](../notifications) enable you to keep track of Semgrep scans within your preferred environment, such as email or Slack.
 They are configured for each column.

-Prerequisites:

-* An existing notification channel

-1. Click the gear icon of the column to add a notification for.
+1. Click the <i class="fa-solid fa-gear"></i> gear icon of the column to add a notification.
-2. Click the notifications to add for that column.
+2. Click **Manage Integrations** link.

+For more information, follow guidelines for specific notification channel in [Notifications](../notifications) documentation.

 <MoreHelp />